-The theory on how enterprises behave when they respond is not so well developed as for individuals

-It is mostly a set of incoherent rules learned by experience

-But for small businesses (farms, artisans, shopkeepers ...) the same rules as for persons apply to a large extent

-We will thus mostly discuss larger enterprises
+- The theory on how enterprises behave when they respond is not so well developed as for individuals - It is mostly a set of incoherent rules learned by experience - But for small business (farms, artisans, shopkeepers ...) the same rules as for persons apply to a large extent - We will thus mostly discuss larger enterprises

-- Enterprises are in some senses special. - For many of them, time is money.
+- Enterprises are in some meanings special. - To many of them, time is money.
 They are used to get paid for their time - Avoid offering ridiculously low compensation (a lottery ticket for instance).
 It is better with no compensation at all.
-Personal compensation directly to employees who respond during their paid working hours is unethical/unsuitable. - Data collection directly by phone is usually difficult. - The responder has seldom all data immediately at hand or is often busy with something else.
+Compensation directly to employees who respond for the firm during their paid working hours is unethical/ unsuitable.
+If you give something give it for free. - Data collection directly by phone is usually difficult. - The responder has seldom all data immediately at hand or is often busy with something else.
 (But efter editing, for additional information or clarification.
-Then the responding person is often named on the questionnaire with a telephone number)
+Then the responding person is often given on the questionnaire with a telephone number)